alexjvr1/Manuscripts/ENM_CH_MaxentResults.md

 ```

-Add a binary column to this with 1 for all cells > 0.7 (or whatever your threshold is)
+Add a binary column to this with 1 for all cells > 0.7 (or whatever your threshold is).
+For the boxplot above we used 0.7, so remember to check that you're using the same threshold throughout.
 ```
 pAll$thresh <- pAll$layer
 pAll[which(pAll$layer>=0.7),4] <- 1 #assign 1 to all cells above the threshold in a new column called thresh